benzakharenko/Digital-Musical-Instrument-Design-Final-Project-Zakharenko/Documentation/GettingStarted.md

 ## Turning on the Wave Control

-To turn on the Wave Control, simply plug it in via your USB C cable.
+To turn on the Wave Control, simply press the red button below the main screen unit.
 That's it, it's now on!

 ## Connecting Wave Control to Your Computer